 Dunbar's Number and the Social Business.
 Dunbar’s Number Most people working with social technologies will be familiar with Dunbar’s Number: the number of people we can comfortably maintain stable social relationships with.

 I don’t know what your kids are up to.
 I don’t know about that vacation you’ve got coming up.
 [1105.5170] Validation of Dunbar's number in Twitter conversations.
 Facebook & Dunbar’s number.
-About 20 years ago the evolutionary anthropologist Robin Dunbar proposed his eponymous number: Dunbar’s number is a theoretical cognitive limit to the number of people with whom one can maintain stable social relationships.
+Beating Dunbars Number.
+There’s a theory called Dunbar’s Number that suggests there’s an upper limit to the amount of relationships we can maintain.

 Istockphoto.com hide caption itoggle caption istockphoto.com According to "Dunbar's Number," human beings can maintain a network of only about 150 close friends. istockphoto.com GORE-TEX, the company that makes wetsuits, hiking boots and ponchos, is the subject of a famous anecdote in the world of sociology.
 "When Bill Gore set the company up, he set it up in his backyard," Robin Dunbar, a professor of evolutionary anthropology at the University of Oxford, tells NPR's Rachel Martin.
 From its modest beginnings, GORE-TEX grew and grew, Dunbar says, until Gore opened up a large factory.